Misha-te/Sudana/README.md

 - The dashboard feed shows sample posts only when no real posts have been made.
 - MyGeez connections, Dating, Notifications, and Messages are placeholders.
+- Settings & Privacy, Support from our team, Dark mode, and Premium modes in the account menu are placeholders.
 - The forgot-password page does not send real email.
 - The JSON file works for development, but a real deployment should use a database and a secure secret key.